DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 ------------------------------------------------------

 There may be more than one collecting event for a single biological individual.
-An example involves the botanist who collects material (e.g. flowers and fruits, respectively) from a tree at two different occasions during a season.
+One example involves the botanist who collects material (e.g. flowers and fruits, respectively) from a tree at two different occasions during a season.